clubconnector/clubconnector.github.io/README.md

 #### Club Page
 Here on the club page you will find more detailed information about the club.
-You can also add this club as a favorite with the star in the upper right-hand corner, if you are logged in.

 <img class="ui huge image" src="https://raw.githubusercontent.com/clubconnector/clubconnector.github.io/master/doc/club-profile-M3.png">